 The European Parliament held the debate on the situation in Ukraine, during which Federica Mogherini, High Representative of the European Union for Foreign and Security Policy, as well as Nathan Gill, a MEP from the UK and a member of the European Parliament Sub-Committee on Human Rights Nathan Gill, together with Katerina Konecna, MEP representing the Czech Republic spoke about the need to protect freedom of speech, which is currently under threat in Ukraine, and stressed that they are ready to take the necessary steps as EEAS reported.“For sure the protection of minority inside Ukraine and also media freedom is part of our constant work with the institutions, and also with the civil society,” Federica Mogherini said.

 She also underlined a large scope of the issues on Ukraine, that the European Parliament is dealing with.

-“To guarantee to you that all suggestions, inputs on different topics being it the support we can give to the reform process inside Ukraine or to the Minsk agreement implementation and the resolution of the conflict, will be reflected in our discussions with 28 foreign ministers of member-states on Monday, but also and mainly with our Ukrainian counterparts as the Foreign Minister is joining us,” she added.
+“I also want to guarantee to you that all suggestions and inputs, on different topics, be it on the kind of support we can give to the support process inside Ukraine or to the Minsk Agreement implementation and the resolution of the conflict, will be reflected in our discussion with the 28 Foreign Ministers of Member States on Monday but also and mainly with our Ukrainian counterpart as the Foreign Minister [Vadym Prystaiko] is joining us on Monday,” she added.

 The channel continues to broadcast and is available to its viewers on satellite, cable and the Internet.